 If your budget isn’t much of an issue or you’d prefer a luxury destination, Zurich in December is amazing.

-The Old Town has a cosy feel, it’s great for shopping and drinking Swiss hot chocolate or for visiting the Zurich Christmas market.
+The Old Town has a cosy feel, and it’s great for shopping and drinking Swiss hot chocolate or for visiting the Zurich Christmas market.

 You can get takeaway meals or picnic-style supplies at the fantastic Markthalle im Viaduct or one of many delicious bakeries and chocolate shops like John Baker and Vollenweider Chocolatier.

-But yeah, just to reiterate, Zurich is not for the budget-conscious.
 It is most definitely a luxury destination unless you don’t mind staying in a hostel or a bit further out of the city centre, something that might not be appealing during a cold snap.
+It’s still worth visiting, though.

 8. Hamburg, Germany

 The city looked so beautiful from every angle.
-I’m sure the locals weren’t quite so happy but I love snow!
+I’m sure the locals weren’t quite so happy, but I love snow!

-Hamburg is not as touristy as elsewhere which might explain why the locals seem friendlier and more welcoming and that’s saying something as I find the German people to be some of the friendliest Europeans.
+Hamburg is not as touristy as elsewhere, which might explain why the locals seem friendlier and more welcoming, and that’s saying something as I find the German people to be some of the friendliest Europeans.

-If like me you get to visit Hamburg in December and the snow is falling, take heart in the fact the city has some incredible indoor attractions including the city’s famous thermal spas, the quirky Minature Wunderland, countless museums and if you feel like you can handle the cold, ice skating is a must.
+If, like me, you get to visit Hamburg in December and the snow is falling, take heart in the fact the city has some incredible indoor attractions, including the city’s famous thermal spas, the quirky Minature Wunderland, countless museums, and if you feel like you can handle the cold, ice skating is a must.

 9. Stockholm, Sweden

-It’s not like other places when there’s a light dusting of snow the entire city grinds to a halt (hello London!).
+It’s not like other places when there’s a light dusting of snow and the entire city grinds to a halt (hello London!).

-I prefer activities of the eating variety and if you’re with me on that, you need to educate yourself on all things fika.
+I prefer activities of the eating variety, and if you’re with me on that, you need to educate yourself on all things fika.

-11. Tirana, Albania
+10. Tirana, Albania

-As mentioned in my recent guide to things to do in Tirana, the Albanian capital is a city that never sleeps and it’s an interesting off-the-beaten-path winter destination.
+As mentioned in my recent guide to things to do in Tirana, the Albanian capital, is a city that never sleeps, and it’s an interesting off-the-beaten-path winter destination.

 Albania’s most popular national holiday is New Year’s.
 This means you can find fireworks all around the country and street parties in Tirana.